arfro/arfro.com/_drafts/2019-05-13-data-structure-manipulation-is-kinda-big-deal.markdown

 img: transformations/factory.png
 tags: [transformation, map, flatMap, functional-programming]
 ---
 Data manipulation and transformation is a kind of a big deal.
 Now that I shared that recursion is important but also mentioned there is other ways to achieve certain goals let's look into that.
 This will be a first post in a mini series on data manipulation and transformation.
-I will focus on <b>collections</b> mainly - there is other important usages of those functions which I will pinpoint as well but focus on most intuitive stuff first.
+I will focus on <b>collections</b> mainly - there is other important usages but I will focus on most intuitive stuff first.
 <br>

 Keeping that in mind let's recall Scala collections real quick: